 HHS is the United States government's principal agency for protecting the health of all Americans and providing essential human services, especially for those who are least able to help themselves.

 The AHRQ is an agency within the DHHS that supports research designed to improve the outcomes and quality of health care, reduce its costs, address patient safety and medical errors, and broaden access to effective services.
 The site provides the results of evidence-based reviews, including the safety and efficacy of some dietary supplements.

 Centers for Disease Control and Prevention (CDC)

-CDC is an agency within DHHS.
+CDC is an agency within HHS.
 The Web site provides publications, travelers' health information, statistics, and training, employment, and other information.